pahulb/Tetris/README.md

 1. Download the winbgim.h and graphics.h files that are located in my repository and copy the code and paste it into the main.cpp part in the software.

-2. Ensure `winbgim.h` and `graphics.h` are in the appropriate directories for your compiler.
+2. Ensure `winbgim.h` and `graphics.h` are in the appropriate directories for your IDE.
 For example, with Codeblocks:
    - Place `winbgim.h` in the `include` directory.
    - Place `graphics.h` in the `include` directory.
    - insert the files that you downloaded by clicking projects and adding the files.